 We all have good friends and we all have fantastic friends.
 You know the type, the ones that will stick around for an hour when nobody else will.
 Every now and then, however, we realise we have insanely outstanding friends and feel how one simple sentence they say, can change days, if not weeks, of feeling, let down.
 Living history, living it right now.

 Last night I wrote this on my Facebook wall: “Take away.
 Rugby.
 Bed.
 Sleep.
 Approx. waking up 4 times before 8am.
 Get up 8.01am for meds.
 Go back to bed until noon.
 Wake up for meds.
 Sleep until 8pm tomorrow.
 Meds at 8.01pm.
 Back to bed.
 And the beat goes on.
 And on.
 And on.”

 What followed was the reply of a friend I used to work with, a girl quite like myself: different, yes, but loving it as much as I do.
 Her words?
-“Sometimes I wish I could play god and give u your health back.”
+“Sometimes I wish I could play god and give u your health back”.

 Sincerity in this day and age is not always a given, trust and loyalty neither.
-As I keep hearing what my friend Diana wrote last night, it’s a token of what is most important in life: sincere friendship as pure as water, as warm and trustworthy as the sun.
+As I keep hearing what my friend Diana wrote last night, it’s a token of what is most important in life: sincere friendship as pure as water, as loyal and trustworthy as the sun.

-© WVE and Ireland, MS and Me, 2011-2013.
+© Willeke Van Eeckhoutte and Ireland, Multiple Sclerosis & Me, 2011-2013.
 Unauthorised use and/or duplication of this material without express and written permission from this blog’s author and/or owner is strictly prohibited.
-Excerpts and links may be used, provided that full and clear credit is given to WVE and Ireland, MS and Me with appropriate and specific direction to the original content.
+Excerpts and links may be used, provided that full and clear credit is given to Willeke Van Eeckhoutte and Ireland, Multiple Sclerosis & Me with appropriate and specific direction to the original content.